About Using Excel

 - Column headings: identified by your project’s field labels and unique field ID numbers entered in brackets, which are not interchangeable between projects.
 Although you can edit the values in any of the cells below the columns, do not make any changes to the column headings to ensure the data can be imported back into your project and mapped to the appropriate fields.

 - Column A: defaults to SSID.
 This is the unique ID number assigned by the system to each item record, which links the rows in Excel to records in your project.
-In order to maintain the link to the corresponding records in your project, do not change the values in the SSID columns when re-importing an Excel spreadsheet, unless entering NEW to create a record.
+In order to maintain the link to the corresponding records in your project, do not change the values in the SSID columns when re-importing an Excel spreadsheet, unless entering NEW to create records.

 - Column B: defaults to Filename, where you can enter the filename of the corresponding media.
 Note that the filename is case-sensitive, and the spelling and file extension must match the original media filename exactly.
 The filename column cannot support paths.